-Customize Splunk's UI by building views.
+Customize Splunk Web by building views.
 Views include dashboards and search views and present the knowledge objects you've built in your app.
 Dashboards generally contain links to relevant searches, as well as any reports you want to display upon loading your app.
-Search views let you run searches on an ad-hoc basis.
+Search views let you run searches on an ad hoc basis.

 Permissions for objects